-Whether you can pay your mortgage with your credit card depending on whether your lender allows credit card payments.
-Some only allow you to make your mortgage payment from your checking account by entering your checking account and routing number online or over the phone.
+Whether you can pay your mortgage with your credit card depends on your lender's payment acceptance rules.
+Some only allow you to make your mortgage payment through your checking account.

 Cost of Paying Your Mortgage With a Credit Card

-If your mortgage lender accepts credit card payments, they will likely charge a transaction fee to process the payment.
+Some lenders who accept credit card payments charge a transaction fee to process the payment.
 You see, each time you swipe your credit card, the business accepting that payment has to pay a fee to the credit card issuer, the processing network, and other companies involved in processing the transaction.
-Mortgage lenders, or the companies they use to process credit card payments, would pass this 2-3 percent fee on to you.
+Mortgage lenders, or the companies they use to process credit card payments, would pass this 2-3% fee on to you.
 That increases the cost of paying via credit card.

 Earning Rewards On Your Mortgage Payment

 You may be able to earn rewards by paying your mortgage with your credit card.
 Before you make that choice, weigh any transaction fees against the rewards you’d earn.
-For example, if you were earning 1.5 percent rewards on the transaction, you’d earn $15 by paying a $1,000 mortgage, but the card processing fee would be $20 to $30.
+For example, if you were earning 1.5% rewards on the transaction, you’d earn $15 by paying a $1,000 mortgage, but the card processing fee could up to $30.
 It’s not worth it.
 Unless, however, you were putting your mortgage on your credit card to earn a signup bonus.
 In that case, the lump sum rewards you’d earn would offset any processing fee you pay on the transaction.